Child Support Process

 Support Factors

-To determine the correct child support amount, the court uses a Statewide Uniform Guideline.
+To determine the correct child support amount, the court uses State guidelines.

-Child Support is based on the following factors:
+Child Support is based on several factors including:

 • checkedThe number of children involved